What Does Cyber Liability Insurance Cover? (And What It Doesn't)

 If a client's data is breached because of a vulnerability in your systems, or if malware spreads from your network to a client's environment, they may sue your agency for damages.
 Third-party coverage pays for your legal defense costs and any settlements or judgments.

 For digital agencies, this is arguably the most important coverage category.
-You have privileged access to client systems — their CMS platforms, analytics accounts, ad accounts, social media profiles, and sometimes their customer databases.
+You've got privileged access to client systems β their Content Management System (CMS) platforms, analytics accounts, ad accounts, social media profiles, and sometimes their customer databases.
 A breach originating from your access could expose you to significant liability.
+Beyond client lawsuits, though, there's another powerful entity that might come after you β government regulators.

 Regulatory Defense and Fines

-An important distinction: most policies cover defense costs for regulatory proceedings even when they don't cover the fines themselves.
-The cost of defending a regulatory investigation can easily reach $100,000-$500,000 in legal fees alone, so this coverage has significant value regardless of fine coverage.
+Here's an important distinction: most policies cover defense costs for regulatory proceedings even when they don't cover the fines themselves.
+The cost of defending a regulatory investigation can easily reach $100,000β$500,000 in legal fees alone, so this coverage has significant value regardless of fine coverage.
+While regulatory exposure is a concern for every agency, those that create content face an additional layer of liability worth understanding.

 Media Liability